Cheap Internet for Seniors

 Cons About Spectrum InternetⓇ

-Through Spectrum Internet Assist, eligible low-income households can receive discounted internet with speeds up to 30 Mbps, antivirus software, and an internet modem, all at no additional charge.
+Through Spectrum Internet Assist, eligible low-income households can receive discounted internet for $19.99 per month with download speeds up to 30 Mbps, antivirus software, and a modem — all at no additional charge.

 -